-The Business Service Teams have prioritized outreach efforts towards our targeted Industry Clusters to support the growth and development of key sectors of the economy.
+Business Service Teams (BSTs) provide area employers with integrated services to address their employment and training needs.
+They also provide employers with information on services available through our PA CareerLink® centers.
+The Business Service Teams have prioritized outreach efforts towards our targeted Industry sectors to support the growth and development of key sectors of the economy.
 BST outreach efforts have assisted the SCWDB in identifying skill gaps, training needs and other pertinent issues confronting business and industry in the region.

-The services that the BSTs offer employers go beyond those services provided by the PA CareerLink[®] centers.
+The services that the BSTs offer employers go beyond those services provided by the PA CareerLink® centers.
 There is a close working relationship with other employer service organizations such as the Chamber(s) of Commerce, Economic Development Agencies, the Small Business Development Centers in our region, and other statewide, county, and local agencies that provide services to both existing and startup businesses.
 Through electronic communications such as e-mail and our local websites, the BSTs provide, support, and disseminate a large volume of information regarding services available to the business community.
 Information regarding possible WARN or large scale layoffs are communicated between our local workforce area and the Regional Rapid Response Unit.
 Contact with these employers takes place as quickly as possible in an attempt to determine if any services or resources available can assist the impacted employer in averting the layoffs.
 All BST members are familiar with OJT services and other training services that may be available to assist businesses, either with recruiting and expansion plans, or possibly with training or upgrading services for their existing workforce.
-The BSTs facilitate Job Fairs to assist their customers in their ongoing recruitment needs, as well as provide individualized business recruiting assistance through the PA CareerLink[®] centers or in other locations.
+The BSTs facilitate Job Fairs to assist their customers in their ongoing recruitment needs, as well as provide individualized business recruiting assistance through the PA CareerLink® centers or in other locations.

-SCWDB will be launching an initiative to better coordinate services among its BST teams within individual PACL centers.
-Within the WDA, there will be an Elite Level Regional BST, led by the SCWDB director.
-This team will assist in the rollout of the BRN network activities that will assist employers with meeting their needs across all service areas.
+The SCWDB is currently developing an Elite Level Regional BST, led by the SCWDB director.
+This team will facilitate regional initiatives focused on industry needs.
 SCWDB network will include economic development agencies, WIOA providers, and other community entities.
-These efforts will be driven by the development of a WDB-lead business services group.
-This group will work with economic development partners and guide outreach at the local PACL centers.
 This coordination will ensure that a collective approach to business services are occurring throughout the Southwest Corner.

 The Southwest Corner WDB recognizes that the growth of the regional economy relies on strategic collaboration between the Workforce Development Areas, Community and Economic and Industrial Development agencies.
-Below is a list of the Economic and Industrial

-Development Boards and organizations that the Southwest Corner WDB has either representation on, or a close working relationship:
+Below is a list of the Economic and Industrial Development Boards and organizations that the Southwest Corner WDB has either representation on, or a close working relationship:

+- Allegheny Conference

 - Allegheny County Economic Development

 - Armstrong County Department of Economic Development

 - Beaver County Chamber of Commerce

 - Beaver County Corporation for Economic Development

+- Beaver County Action Team

 - Catalyst Connection

 - Clarion University Small Business

 Development Center

 - Community Development Corporation of Butler County

 - Duquesne University

 - Economic Growth Connection of Westmoreland County

+- Fay-Penn Economic Development Council

+- German American Chamber of Commerce

 - Greene County Chamber of Commerce

 - Greene County Planning and Development

-- Greene County Industrial Developments, Inc.
+- Greene County Industrial Development, Inc.

+- Indiana Economic Development Corporation

+- Monongahela Chamber of Commerce

+- Mon Valley Alliance

+- Mon Valley Initiative

-- Indiana County Chamber of Commerce
+- Mon Valley Regional Chamber of Commerce

-- Indiana County Office of Planning and Development

-- Innovation Works

 - Partner4Work

-- Pennsylvania State University

 - Pittsburgh Regional Alliance

 - Private Industry Council of Westmoreland/ Fayette

 - Regional Industrial Development Corporation

 - Riverside Center for Innovation

 - Saint Vincent College

 - SEWN

 - Southwestern Pennsylvania Commission

+- Steel Valley Authority

+- TEAM

 - Tri-County Workforce Development Board

-- University of Pittsburgh

-- University of Pittsburgh Small Business Development Center

-- Urban Redevelopment Authority

-- Washington County Authority

-- Washington County Chamber of Commerce
+- University of Pittsburgh - University of Pittsburgh Small Business Development Center - Urban Redevelopment Authority - Washington County Authority - Washington County Council on Economic Development - Washington County Chamber of Commerce - Westmoreland County Casemanagement & Supports, Inc. - Westmoreland/Fayette Workforce Investment Board

-- Washington County Council on Economic Development

-- Washington County Redevelopment Authority

-- Westmoreland County Industrial Development Corporation